cjacker/opensource-toolchain-8051/README.md

 ### with C2

-There is no good and confirm-to-work opensource utilities to program EFM8 with C2 protocol except ['ec2-new'](https://github.com/paragonrobotics/ec2-new.git) with my improvement to add EFM8 support.
+There is no good and confirm-to-work opensource utilities to program EFM8 with C2 protocol except ['ec2-new'](https://github.com/paragonrobotics/ec2-new.git) with my improvements to add EFM8 support.
 Although there are some other opensource projects trying to implement C2 protocols with GPIO or arduino, but all of them don't work as expected or have very limited device support.

 You can use ['ec2-new'](https://github.com/paragonrobotics/ec2-new.git) with UDA to program some EFM8 models.